wp-plugins/wp-conditional-captcha/readme.txt

 == Changelog ==

+= 3.0 =
+* Bugfix: don't mangle Unicode characters when submitting a CAPTCHA.
+Thanks to Mantas for pointing this out.

 = 2.9 =
 * Updated to fix issue with Akismet version 2.5.0 and Wordpress 3.0.3 when set to trash failed comments